 Ingresse Website Redesign

-Responsibilities: Creative direction, Mentorship, Requirements analysis, Information Architecture, Interaction Design, Research
+Responsibilities: Creative direction, Requirements analysis, Information Architecture, Interaction Design, User Research, User Interface

 Ingresse allows Brazilians to discover events they love and purchase tickets online in a social way.
 The startup is becoming the leading online ticketing platform in Brazil.